 If you engage a local accountant and business advisor or a payroll bureau to do your wages, then this will be taken care of.
 In our case we keep a diary and do a batch of payrolls at about the same time each month.
 Our payroll files are bright yellow like the old P30BC booklet so we do not overlook them.
 We colour-code all the taxes so green is VAT, red is income tax, blue is corporation tax and yellow is PAYE.

 If you no longer want to have a payroll scheme, then you need to close it down in a formal way.
 You cannot just assume that you can stop sending in monthly returns.

-Construction Industry Scheme returns for the month from 6 February to 5 March 2019 should be submitted online by Tuesday 19 March.
+Construction Industry Scheme returns for the month from 6 July to 5 August 2019 should be submitted online by Monday 19 August.
 This includes NIL returns.

 It is only too easy to get caught out by the need to submit a NIL return when no payments to subcontractors have been made.
 If you engage a local accountant to do your CIS returns, then this will be taken care of.
 In our case we keep a diary and do a batch of work at about the same time each month.
-We aim to be the Carlisle accountants that businesses will turn to for a range of advice and services.
+We aim to be the accountants for small business that you will turn to for a range of advice and services.
 Our payroll files are bright yellow so they are hard to overlook, and CIS files also have a green line around them so they are easy to pick out.

 We are going to spend August making sure all new company clients are signed up for accounts submission and corporation tax submission, so we have all the codes and reference numbers we need and can see the client online.

 September will be for VAT.
 We will make a note of any clients near the threshold.
 This is in addition to the checklist we do at the time of preparing the accounts, so we want to play safe.